Restoring

 A strategy to defeat gerrymandering.

 Today, gerrymandering—the reshaping of districts to give one party an outsized advantage—has proven Wilson right in ways he never imagined.
-“Safe” contests where money controls the electoral process create extreme representatives responsible for the toxic dysfunction we see today.

 A novel use of the political committee system.